Head Coach Tina Moon (email@example.com)

-Mary has been the Club Administrator for Strong Island for 9+ years.
+Mary has been the Club Administrator for Strong Island for 10+ years.
 She manages all programs, tournaments, clinics and camps, along with the day to day operations of the organization.
 She has more than 10 years of banking experience, having worked for Citibank in various administrative and managerial capacities from 1979 to 1990.
-After leaving the workforce to raise her family, she returned in 2008 at both Strong Island and American Portfolios Financial Inc. At American Portfolios’, she held various roles in Accounting, Legal and now currently works in Human Resources as the HR assistant to the VP of Human Resources on a part time basis.
+After leaving the workforce to raise her family, she returned in 2008 at both Strong Island and American Portfolios Financial Inc. At American Portfolios’, she held various roles in Accounting, Legal and Human Resources.

 Assistant Coach Jamie Ackerman

 Jamie Ackerman began her field hockey career at Smithtown East High School.
 Under the coaching of Ann Naughton, Jamie was a four-year varsity starter, assisting her team in a Suffolk county championship in 2006 and earning All-County selection twice.
 She participated in futures and also played in the national field hockey Festival and Disney Showcase.
 Jamie played in the Empire State Games in 2008, helping her team to a silver medal.
 Coach Ackerman currently attends Adelphi University, pursuing a dual Master’s Degree in Secondary Mathematics Education and Special Education.
 She graduated with her Bachelor’s Degree in Mathematics with a concentration in education in May 2014.
 Jamie was a four year member and captain of the Adelphi University field hockey team where she earned All-Rookie and All-Conference accolades.
 Jamie is now a Futures U16 assistant coach and an assistant coach at Adelphi University.